 5. Not Having a System

-What makes a good client?
-There's a lot of room for variation, but in general, a good client is one that offers work you want to do, and which you're equipped to do, and works with you to achieve a positive result.
-It should be relatively easy to communicate with your client, and they should pay you on time and in full according to the contract.
+There's a lot of room for variation, but in general, a good client is one who offers work you want to do and are equipped to do and who works with you to achieve a positive result.
+It should be relatively easy to communicate with your client, and they should pay you on time and in full according to your contract.

 Inevitably, you'll wind up with a client who doesn't meet these criteria.
-The trick is not to keep working with them, and to learn from each experience so that you recognize the signs of a bad client in the future.
+The trick is to know when enough is enough—and to learn from the experience so that you recognize the signs of a bad client in the future.

 7. Not Charging Enough (or Charging Too Much)

-Setting prices for your services can be tricky.
+Setting rates for your services can be complicated.
 Shoot too high, and you might lose the gig; shoot too low, and you'll wind up so overextended, financially and emotionally, that you won't be able to do your best work.

-Finally, once you're working as a freelancer for some time, don't be afraid to take another look at your rates and revise them.
-If you continued working for someone else, you'd hope to get a raise at some point.
-Don't neglect to give yourself the same consideration, once you're your own boss.
+Finally, once you're working as a freelancer for some time, don't be afraid to take another look at your rates, revise them, and negotiate accordingly—especially when you take new freelance jobs.
+If you continued to work for someone else, you'd hope to get a raise at some point.
+Don't neglect to give yourself the same consideration once you're your own boss.